lucasmaystre/svdlibc/README.md

 These properties make it particularly well suited for [latent semantic analysis][2], for example.

-I ran an experiment on an Amazon EC2 [m1.xlarge][3] instance - which might be way overkill - with a 70k x 500k matrix containing 8M entries (density: 0.02%).
+I ran an experiment on an Amazon EC2 [m2.xlarge][3] instance - which might be way overkill - with a 70k × 500k matrix containing 8M entries (density: 0.02%).
 Here is the running time for different values of `d` (= dimensions = number of singular values):